Syrtsov–Lominadze Affair: History

-There are opinions that in fact there was no such bloc, that while the dissenting views were public indeed, the whole affair was fabricated.
-E.g., Roy Medvedev expressed an opinion that Stalin learned some details of a conversation between Syrtsov and Lominadze.
-Pierre Broué wrote that Medvedev was wrong and there was indeed a bloc, because some of Trotsky's letters mentioned a real oppositional group between Lominadze, Jan Sten and Syrtsov.
+There are opinions that in fact there was no such bloc; that while the dissenting views were indeed public, the whole affair was fabricated.
+For example, Roy Medvedev expressed an opinion that Stalin learned some details of a conversation between Syrtsov and Lominadze.
+Pierre Broué, on the other hand, wrote that Medvedev was wrong and there was indeed a bloc, because some of Trotsky's letters mentioned a real oppositional group between Lominadze, Jan Sten and Syrtsov.

 Robert Davies notes that the case was part of the overall 1930 campaign against dissent (actual or potential) within the party.
 Davies also notes a peculiarity that unlike many other cases of Soviet political suppression, the campaign against Syrtsov and Lominadze in press did not associate them with "wreckers", nor with "imperialist forces" abroad.

-Some of its members later joined a conspiratorial bloc with Leon Trotsky and other anti-Stalin politicians in 1932.
+Some of its members later joined the Bloc of Soviet Oppositions with Leon Trotsky and other anti-Stalin politicians in 1932.